 - Add a fuel source to the bottom box.

-- Add one piece of iron ore to the box above the fuel source.
+- Add your Iron Ore to the box above the fuel source.

 - Wait for the furnace to smelt your iron ore.

 - Drag your new iron ingots into your inventory.

 Now that you have all the necessary components, it’s time to craft a compass for your map:

 - Open the crafting table menu.

 - Place the Redstone Dust in the center of the grid.

 - Add the iron ingots in the spaces surrounding the Redstone (above, below, left, and right).

 - Drag and drop the new compass into your inventory.

 You’ve gathered, mined, crafted, and smelted your resources.
 Now, you’re ready to make a map.
 Head to your crafting table and follow these steps: